 Kildare experiences a growing respect and affection for an attractive novelist researching a book at Blair.
 But he discovers that she is, unknowingly, herself ill.

-Johnny Temple is a teenage boy, fixated on knives and is mentally disturbed.
+Johnny Temple is a mentally-disturbed teenager, fixated on knives.
 He is stabbed in a rumble and admitted to Blair.
 He plays nasty mind games with everyone and is mean and threatening to other patients.
 His father is a big, caustic obnoxious man who refuses when Kildare and Gillespie want to have Johnny committed to a psychiatric hospital.moreless